Robinson (Lake District): Ascents

 Buttermere Village provides a popular starting point, a good path leading up via High Snockrigg.
 Conditions deteriorate at the crossing of Buttermere Moss, followed by a stiff climb to the summit.
 Another route from Buttermere begins further south at Hassness, working around Goat Crag to join the main path above the moss.
 Access can also be gained from the Honister Pass road, from a point near the first bridge over the beck at about 500 ft.
 From here a direct line northward will bring the walker to Littledale Edge.

-The north east ridge provides an excellent walk from the Newlands valley, rising up successive steps.
+The north east ridge provides an walk from the Newlands valley, rising up successive steps.
 Finally, a great deal of height can be gained by car, if the fell is climbed from Newlands Hause.
 The route ascends to the right of Moss Force, before the path is lost for a while in the Moss itself.
 A rough climb to the summit then follows.
-By passing the Moss to the west, Newlands Hause provides speedy access to High Snockrigg for fine views and perhaps a picnic.
+By passing the Moss to the west, Newlands Hause provides speedy access to High Snockrigg for what Wainwright and Birkett describe as fine views and a place for a picnic.